chiehting/chiehting.github.io/content/posts/progressive-summarization.md

 Progressive Summarization works in “layers” of summarization.
 Layer 0 is the original, full-length source text.

 Layer 1 is the content that I initially bring into my note-taking program.
-I don’t have an explicit set of criteria on what to keep.
-I just capture anything that feels insightful, interesting, or useful.
+I don’t have an explicit set of criteria on what to keep. <span style="background-color:yellow;color:red">I just capture anything that feels insightful, interesting, or useful.</span>

-Layer 2 is the first round of true summarization, in which I bold only the best parts of the passages I’ve imported.
-Again, I have no explicit criteria.
+Layer 2 is the first round of true summarization, <span style="background-color:yellow;color:red">in which I bold only the best parts of the passages I’ve imported.</span> Again, I have no explicit criteria.
 I look for keywords, key phrases, and key sentences that I feel represent the core or essence of the idea being discussed.

-For Layer 3, I switch to highlighting, so I can make out the smaller number of highlighted passages among all the bolded ones.
+For Layer 3, <span style="background-color:yellow;color:red">I switch to highlighting</span>, so I can make out the smaller number of highlighted passages among all the bolded ones.
 This time, I’m looking for the “best of the best,” only highlighting something if it is truly unique or valuable.
 And again, I’m only adding this third layer when I’m already reviewing the note anyway.

 For Layer 4, I’m still summarizing, but going beyond highlighting the words of others, to recording my own.
-For a small number of notes that are the most insightful, I summarize layers 2 and 3 in an informal executive summary at the top of the note, restating the key points in my own words.
+For a small number of notes that are the most insightful, I summarize layers 2 and 3 in an informal executive summary at the top of the note, <span style="background-color:yellow;color:red">restating the key points in my own words.</span>

-And finally , for a tiny minority of sources, the ones that are so powerful and exciting I want them to become part of how I think and work_ __immediately___, I remix them.
-After pulling them apart and dissecting them from every angle in layers 1–4, I add my own personality and creativity and turn them into something else.
+And finally , for a tiny minority of sources, the ones that are so powerful and exciting I want them to become part of how I think and work _immediately_, I remix them.
+After pulling them apart and dissecting them from every angle in layers 1–4, <span style="background-color:yellow;color:red">I add my own personality and creativity and turn them into something else.</span>